RootHarold/Lycoris/README.md

 The Python bindings of the code are based on [Pybind11](https://github.com/pybind/pybind11).

+It can also be installed via `pip install LycorisNet` (**depending on the pybind11 header files**).

 # Documents
-The following is the documentation for the C ++ version while that of the Python version can be viewed [here](https://github.com/RootHarold/Lycoris/tree/master/python).
+The following is the documentation for the C ++ version while that of the Python version can be viewed [here](https://github.com/RootHarold/Lycoris/tree/master/python#Documents).

 The APIs provided by **Lycoris** (`namespace LycorisNet`):